Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning

 \section{Methods and Experiments}

-In the proposed adversarial attack framework, we successfully conduct membership inference attacks against deep RL in a black-box setting, where only the model output is accessible to the external users.
-The deep RL model interacts with an environment whose distribution of initial states, state space $\states$ and action space $\actions$ are assumed to be common knowledge, an assumption that is widely accepted in the RL community \cite{sutton1985temporal,vietri2020private,szepesvari2010algorithms}.
-For instance, in clinical trials, the initial state could be a category of diseases, with respect to which the RL clinical model will choose to take the proper action and train its policy based on the outcome (rewards) it observes.
-In this section, first, we explain the general problem setting and subsequently introduce our attack platform and our proposed method of data formatting for training the attack models.
+In our proposed adversarial attack framework, we successfully conduct MIA against deep RL in a black-box setting, where only the model output is accessible to external users.
+The deep RL model interacts with an environment whose distribution of initial states, state space $\states$ and action space $\actions$ are common knowledge, an assumption widely accepted in the RL community \cite{sutton1984temporal,vietri2020private,szepesvari2010algorithms}.
+In this section, we first explain the general setting of the problem and subsequently introduce our attack platform and our proposed method of data formatting for training the attack models.
 We further mention the different settings we have considered in our experimental design.
 Finally, we provide our choices of performance measures to assess the behaviour of the attack model.